 Share Future 42 Public Engagement on FacebookShare Future 42 Public Engagement on TwitterShare Future 42 Public Engagement on LinkedinEmail Future 42 Public Engagement link

-Vehicular speed limits adjustments to improve safety and comfort for all users
+Optimized speed limits to improve safety and comfort

-Accommodations for future Bus Rapid Transit (BRT) compatibility
+Future-ready infrastructure to support Bus Rapid Transit (BRT)

 Attendees at the first community workshop (May 19, 2021) completed a survey to share their thoughts on the corridor's existing conditions and what they would like to see in future improvement projects.
 Below are key takeaways from survey responses: